-Students have Religious Studies two hours per fortnight.
-The content studied within KS3 is designed to promote students’ curiosity, skills of analysis and develop a deeper understanding of the world that we live in.
-The content studied and skills gained at KS3 will provide a strong platform for students learning at GCSE.
+Students have Religious Studies two hours per fortnight, with an extra hour in Year 7 dedicated to P4C*.
+The content taught within the KS3 curriculum is designed to promote students’ curiosity, skills of analysis and develop a deeper understanding of the world that we live in.
+With this in mind, our curriculum reflects the following view:

-- Old Testament
+- Old Testament (Genesis and Exodus)

-- Expressions in Christianity
+- Jesus in Jerusalem

 - Philosophy of Religion

 For a more detailed overview of what the curriculum looks like for Year 9 click on the tab below:

 How will students be assessed in KS3?